gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideClientBundle.md

 <ul>
   <li>Server-side manipulation
     <ul>
-      <li>All features in <a href="/p/google-web-toolkit/wiki/CssResource">CssResource</a> must be implemented with compile-time and runtime code only.
+      <li>All features in CssResource must be implemented with compile-time and runtime code only.
 No features may depend on runtime support from server-side code. </li>
     </ul>
   </li>
 </ul>